mshah0686/MacMusicControl/README.md

 # Prototype
 Here's the rough prototype in development phase.
 Flick left is next song, right is previous, and up is pause/play.
 ![Protoype Demo](https://github.com/mshah0686/MacMusicControl/blob/master/Documentation/Prototype_gif.gif)

+# Update: Iteration 2:
+Because my laptop cannot support BLE 4.1, I decided on a workaround.
+I connected the Hexiwear to the Raspberry Pi which handled all the analysis and music control using 'raspotify'.
+Then because spotify is connected accross devices, music changes on the Raspberry Pi changes music on my computer.

 # Development Process:
 ## Data Gathering
 The Hexiwear was programed to send XYZ data at 100Hz over serial (done in Python which is super cool for an embedded system.)